Social Security to Expand SSI Rental Subsidy Policy Nationwide: How It’s Changing Lives in 2025

 What was the SSI rental subsidy policy before the expansion?

-What changed when social security expanded the SSI rental subsidy policy?
+What changed when Social Security expanded the SSI rental subsidy policy?

-The September 30, 2024 policy expansion applied the more equitable approach nationwide.
+The Sept.
+30, 2024 policy expansion applied the more equitable approach nationwide.
 Now, all 50 states follow the same rules.

 Key benefits of the expanded policy: